-That rough-and-tumble New Zealand boy grew up to be one of the world's most highly cited scholars in business and economics.
-In addition to founding Mt.
-Beautiful Wines and Teece Family Vineyards & Farms, David J. Teece is the Tusher Professor in Global Business at the University of California, Berkeley’s Haas School of Business.
-He is also the director of Tusher Center for Intellectual Capital.
-David has authored over 30 books and 200 scholarly papers, and he is co-editor of the Palgrave Encyclopedia of Strategic Management.
+David J. Teece is the Thomas W. Tusher Professor in Global Business at the University of California, Berkeley’s Haas School of Business.
+He is also the director of the Center for Global Strategy and Governance and faculty director of the school’s Institute for Business Innovation.
+He has authored over 30 books and 200 scholarly papers, and has been cited more than 100,000 times, per Google Scholar.
+He is co-editor of the Palgrave Encyclopedia of Strategic Management.
+Dr. Teece has received seven honorary doctorates and has been recognized by Royal Honors.

 Leigh is a graduate of the Stephen M. Ross Graduate School of Business at the University of Michigan, where she focused on finance and international business.
 She completed her baccalaureate degree at the University of Southern California’s School of International Relations.